adildostmohamed/FSND-Trivia-API/docs/api.md

 ## Questions
 ### Get Questions
 #### Title
-Get questions and optionally filter for a specific search term or a specific category
+Get questions and optionally filter for a specific search term or a specific category.
+Returns 10 questions per page.
 #### Method
 GET
 #### Endpoint